Developer sells downtown Seattle office tower for $669 million

 A South Korean investment group will buy a 95% stake in a newly opened 38-story office tower downtown for $669 million, developer Skanska announced Tuesday.

-Hana Alternative Asset Management and Hana Financial Group will buy control of the “2 and U” building at Second Avenue and University Street.
+Hana Alternative Asset Management and Hana Financial Group will buy control of the 2+U building at Second Avenue and University Street.
 The Swedish development company Skanska will hold on to a 5% stake as it continues leasing out retail space on the lower floors.

 Skanska, which finished the project last year, believes the sale is the biggest real estate transaction for a single property in the United States since the start of the pandemic here.